hhsieh/hhsieh.github.io/_posts/2016-11-25-calling-function-multiple-times-II.md

 It will give us `579`

-We can ask for the values of a sequence, for instance, from 60th to 84th numbers.
+We can ask for the values of a sequence, for instance, from the 60th to the 84th numbers.

     for N in range(60, 85):
         series(N)